ATStahl/CBEM/README.md

 If you wish to analyze a different area, you have three options.
 (1)	Enter bounding coordinates (longitude, latitude in decimal degrees) to outline a study area anywhere on the globe.
 (2)	Draw a polygon or rectangle on the map.
 Exit drawing, then hover over the geometry layer to open the geometry settings, rename it “ROI” and choose to import it as a FeatureCollection.
-(3)	If you have a shapefile for your study area, you can import it as an Asset (upload the 6 files that comprise the shapefile, leaving out the “.sbx” if there is one).
+(3)	If you have a shapefile for your study area, you can import it as an Asset (upload the 6 files that comprise the shapefile, leaving out the “.sbx” if there is one.
+Alternatively, you can upload a single zip file containing the 6 files in the shapefile).
 After it has been ingested (check Task pane for progress), import the Asset into this script, and then assign it to a variable by clicking “table” and replacing it with “ROI” – those steps will change the study area in this script.

 Note that a larger study area may take longer to process requests.